AlexanderChristgau/generators-and-relations/README.md

 ## Description
-This repository computes generators and relations of the rational cohomology of Hilbert schemes from *ArXiv link*.
+This repository computes generators and relations of the rational cohomology of Hilbert schemes from https://arxiv.org/abs/2201.13353.

 ## Run computations
 1. To compute all monomials in terms of basis elements run